pkerpedjiev/emptypipes/_posts/2016-12-06-webpack-dev-server.md

 <script src='scripts/playground.js'></script>
 ```

 Below is the entire `webpack.config.js` for this project.
-Notice that there's multiple different targets being built including
+Notice that there's
+multiple different targets being built including a worker script that can be
-Where do I find the resulting web page?
-a worker script that can be used in a web worker to do compute intensive tasks off
-of the main UI thread.
+used in a web worker to do compute intensive tasks off of the main UI thread.

+Other notable sights include the `devtool: "cheap-source-map"` entry to make sure
+we can easily see the source code when debugging.

 ```javascript
 var path = require('path');